hudson-dev/real2render2real/README.md

 ### Training 4D-DPM
 Note: if you aren't training from scratch and are using our provided GARField and DiG outputs you will have to edit the data path to reflect the scan's path on your machine in the `config.yml` for GARField and DiG.

 1) **Train GARField** We train GARField for 8000 steps by running the following in the root of the repo: `ns-train garfield --data <path/to/datasetname>`.
 This will produce an output config file inside `output/datasetname/garfield/<timestamp>/config.yml`.
-Ex:
+Example run:
 ```
 ns-train garfield --data jy_scans/coffee_maker
 ```

 2) **Train DiG**  We then train DiG for 8000 steps, once again running in the root of the repo: `ns-train dig --data <path/to/data/directory> --pipeline.garfield-ckpt <path/to/config.yml>`, using the output config file from the GARField training.
-Ex:
+Example run:
 ```
 ns-train dig --data jy_scans/coffee_maker  --pipeline.garfield-ckpt outputs/coffee_maker/garfield/2025-02-16_195942/config.yml
 ```